Jon Beare

-Jon Beare (born May 10, 1974) is a Canadian rower.
-Born in Toronto, Ontario, he started rowing in 1988 and is a graduate of the University of Western Ontario.
+Jon Beare (May 10, 1974 – October 5, 2023) was a Canadian rower.
+Born in Toronto, Ontario, he started rowing in 1988 and was a graduate of the University of Western Ontario.
 In 1993, he participated in the Canada Games in Kamloops B.C. as a member of the Ontario Team.
 The team returned with a gold in the four, and a silver in the eight.
 The following year as a member of the National Team he won a bronze in the Men's Lightweight 8 at the 1994 Commonwealth Regatta in London, Ontario.
-He and his family lives in Shawnigan Lake, British Columbia, near Greater Victoria.
+He lived with his family in Shawnigan Lake, British Columbia, near Greater Victoria.

-Beare has competed in the Olympics three times (2000, 2004 and 2008), and won a bronze in the men's lightweight fours at the 2008 Summer Olympics with Iain Brambell, Liam Parsons and Mike Lewis.
+Beare competed in the Olympics three times (2000, 2004 and 2008), and won a bronze in the men's lightweight fours at the 2008 Summer Olympics with Iain Brambell, Liam Parsons and Mike Lewis.

+Beare died on October 5, 2023, at the age of 49.